Monica-R/Monica-R/README.md

 Welcome to my GitHub profile!
 I'm a passionate web developer who loves crafting beautiful, responsive, and functional web experiences.
 # 💫 About Me:
 - 🌱 I’m currently learning: understanding the **basics and fundamentals of TypeScript**
-- 🎯 I’m looking for opportunities where I can improve my skills and apply the knowledge I’ve acquired in a real-world environment.
+- 🎯 I’m looking for opportunities where I can improve my skills and apply the knowledge I’ve acquired in a real-world environment
 - ⚡ Fun fact: listening music (a little bit of everything!)
 ---